TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% endalert %}

-Some additional properties of embedded timers make them suitable for our application:

-- continuity.
-They can be set to repeat (indefinitely!).
-- connectivity.
-Timers can trigger other events such as interrupts (special functions to be executed), ADC conversions, and DMA transfers.[^timer-events] Heck, they can even be used to trigger other timers!
+Besides being able to trigger continuously, timers can be used to trigger other events such as interrupts (special functions to be executed), ADC conversions, and DMA transfers.[^timer-events] Heck, they can even be used to trigger other timers!

 - Triggering ADC conversions is useful to regularly sample analogue signals.
 - Triggering DMA transfers is useful for feeding samples to the DAC at the right moment.
 (More on this later!)

 [^timer-events]: The extent of timer events depends on hardware support.
 Timers can do a lot on ST boards.
 For other brands, you may need to check the datasheet or reference manual.